-(a) Education and Health:

-- (i) The Organization supports a school for refugee children hiring teachers and tutors; provides psychosocial support to children through educational and play therapy; - (ii) The Organization conducts anemia assessments for supplements and referrals; - (iii) The Organization builds play areas at schools for children to use year round.

-(b) Nutrition:

-- (i) The Organization supports kindergartens through delivery of nutritional lunch prepared by women cooperatives - (ii) The Organization works with small scale farmers for the production of fresh fruits, vegetables, dairy, poultry for distribution with partner organizations in the West Bank and Gaza. - (iii) The Organization distributes nutritional supplements to infants and provides classes in proper nutrition to mothers, along with supplements to aid in lactation;
+- (a) Education and Health: - (i) The Organization supports a school for refugee children hiring teachers and tutors; provides psychosocial support to children through educational and play therapy; - (ii) The organization conducts weight and height assessments for referrals and as part of a nutritional development program; - (iii) The Organization builds play areas at schools for children to use year round. - (b) Nutrition: - (i) The Organization supports kindergartens through delivery of nutritional lunch prepared by women cooperatives, - (ii) The Organization works with small scale farmers and women cooperatives for the production of fresh fruits, vegetables, dairy, poultry for distribution with partner organizations in the West Bank and Gaza, - (iii) The organization provides classes in proper nutrition and food preparation classes to mothers. - (c) Emergency Relief: - (i) The Organization partners with local organizations to provide food, shelter, and medical care to children and families affected by natural and man-made disasters.

-(c) Emergency Relief:

-(i) The Organization partners with local organizations to provide food, shelter, and medical care to children and families affected by natural and man-made disasters.